ORIGYN-SA/minting-starter/README.md

 -   Fork this GitHub repository.
 -   Replace the files in the assets folders with your own files.
--   Find this code in the deploy.sh script: "node csm-config.js"
-    -   Change the argument values with your own.
+-   Find the "Set User Variables" section in the deploy.sh script and change the values to your own.
 -   Follow the same instructions above to run the deploy.sh script and test locally.

 ## Deploying to the Internet Computer Mainnet